kerchner/r-public-health/_episodes/08-exploring-categorical-data.md

 ~~~
 {: .output}

-Three variables that are categorical at the moment are :Race, Smoker, and Exercise.
+Three variables that are categorical at the moment are: Race, Smoker, and Exercise.
+We can also refer to the data dictionary that comes with SWAN dataset.

 ~~~